-- b) encourage the preparation of handbooks containing equal opportunities recommendations regarding schemes to introduce a new technologies in education, training and employment; - c) encourage applications by, and recruitment of, women for jobs using new technologies (1); - d) develop pilot schemes for training women in new technologies; - e) encourage the institutes, groups and other organizations which disseminate knowledge and exchange experience and information about the impact of new technologies on women's training and employment, and increase awareness of such matters among the groups concerned; - f) develop measures to increase awareness (for example, prizes, brochures, seminars, information campaigns, etc.); - g) encourage and develop networks of persons involved, and organize action research in schools; - h) introduce girls and boys to new technologies at the end of primary school and in all schools; - i) encourage, including the provision of financial incentives, firms setting up training courses in new technologies; - j) provide for modules within training courses enabling women to take greater advantages of the opportunities offered (preliminary training (2), upgrading, etc.); - k) analyze the impact of new technology on women's health.
+- 24. (a) produce employment statistics on the new technologies that clearly distinguish the number of women workers in the field and the levels they have reached in comparison with male workers, and should develop a qualitative analysis of the question; - (b) encourage the preparation of handbooks containing equal opportunities recommendations regarding schemes to introduce new technologies in education, training and employment; - (c) encourage applications by, and recruitment of, women for jobs using new technologies; - (d) develop pilot schemes for training women in new technologies; - (e) encourage the institutes, groups and other organizations which disseminate knowledge and exchange experience and information about the impact of new technologies on women's training and employment, and increase awareness of such matters among the groups concerned; - (f) develop measures to increase awareness (prizes, brochures, seminars, information campaigns, etc.); - (g) encourage and develop networks of persons involved, and organize action research in schools; - (h) introduce girls and boys to new technologies at the end of primary school and in all schools: - (i) encourage, including the provision of financial incentives, firms setting up training courses in new technologies; - (j) provide for modules within training courses enabling women to take greater advantages of the opportunities offered (preliminary training, upgrading, etc.); - (k) analyse the impact of new technology on women's health.